 Smugglers Notch Campground

 Tim’s campsite, which is literally located right on Brewster River, hence the name, is one of those true campsites that I used to visit when I was younger.
 Age has taken the camper out of me.

 The campsites, 26 in total, were privately set apart with a campfire area and a clean spot along the river, covered by trees, where you can place your tent of any size.
-We had a six person tent with a small porch like area – basically it was huge – and there was tons of space for an even bigger one.
+We had a six-person tent with a small porch-like area – basically, it was huge – and there were tons of space for an even bigger one.

 Since I had requested the Loft, which is the apartment, our campsite was right next to it.
 Now that we’ve visited the place, I actually think – campsite #7 – is one of the best ones there.

 It was right next to the shared bathrooms, below the Loft.